 If you click on a link and make a purchase we may receive a small commission.
 Read our editorial policy.

-The How to Train Your Dragon series is a heartfelt fantasy that pairs Vikings and dragons for an irresistable adventure.
-Since the debut of the first movie in 2010, the DreamWorks Dragons franchise has spread its wings and grown to encompass a trilogy of movies, five short films and 22 seasons of television.
+The How to Train Your Dragon series is a heartfelt fantasy that pairs Vikings and dragons for an irresistible adventure.
+Since the first movie's debut in 2010, the DreamWorks Dragons franchise has spread its wings and grown to encompass a trilogy of movies, five short films, and 22 television seasons.

-It goes without saying that figuring out how to watch How to Train Your Dragon can be a daunting proposition.
+Figuring out how to watch How to Train Your Dragon can be daunting.
 But here’s how (and where) to watch How to Train Your Dragon, in release and chronological order.

 How to watch the How to Train Your Dragon franchise in release order